-Biological/ green synthesis of AgNPs is one of the most emerging technologies which overcome the limitations of the conventional physical and chemical methods [26].
+Biological/green synthesis of AgNPs is one of the most emerging technologies which overcome the limitations of the conventional physical and chemical methods [26].
 Biological extracts or its chemical constituents of plant, fungal cell walls, yeast or green algae act as potent reducing agents and capping molecules for the AgNPs preparations [27].
-Thus, first we synthesized AgNPs by a reported biological method using cinter as reducing agent.
-Chitin belongs to de-N-acetylated chitin family with various point of leacetylation, this is a cationic biopolymer, possess an excellent biodegradability, the compatibility, and nontoxicity.
+Thus, first we synthesized AgNPs by a reported biological method using chitin as reducing agent.
+Chitin belongs to de-N-acetylated chitin family with various points of deacetylation, this is a cationic biopolymer, possess an excellent biodegradability, bio compatibility, and nontoxicity.
 The interactions of chitin with polyanions by electrostatic interaction due to protonated amino groups in AgNO3 were stabilized as well.
-Hence, in the study we presented the green synthesis AgNPs using chitin extracted from shrimp shells an extended their impacts on the HepG2 carcinoma cells.
+Hence, in this study we presented the green synthesis AgNPs using chitin extracted from shrimp shells and extended their impacts on the HepG2 carcinoma cells.